quantumx-apps/filebrowserDocs/content/en/docs/User Guides/Office Integration/traefik-setup.md

 docker network create --driver=bridge proxy_network
 ```

-Docker will manage **all** the IPs dynamically and assing a subnet automatically.
+Docker will manage **all** the IPs dynamically and assing a available subnet automatically.
 You will not have static or reserved IPs, but is fine, on this guide we will use the containers with dynamic IPs, but if you want to use a static IP, you can add the ipv4 option on the docker compose files.

 {{% /alert %}}